 Between 1957 and 2008, the Commission implemented only five revisions in its toll schedule, effective on September 1, 1969, August 1, 1978, January 2, 1987, June 1, 1991 and August 1, 2004.
 On August 1, 2004, Turnpike tolls increased by 1.8 cents per mile for passenger vehicles from 4.1 to 5.9 cents per mile.
 Commercial vehicles had an average increase of 5.3 cents per mile.
 Such toll increase was consistent with the rate of inflation over the 13 years since the Commission's prior toll increase in 1991.
 All incremental revenue generated by such toll increase has been used to fund capital improvements to the System's roads, tunnels and other upgrades.

+Since 2008, the Commission has implemented rate increases as follows:

-On July 22, 2008, the Commission approved a toll increase in the amount of 25% which became effective on January 4, 2009, with the expectation that it would implement annual increases thereafter.
-The Commission approved a toll increase in the amount of 3% which became effective on January 3, 2010.
-At its meeting on July 13, 2010, the Commission adopted several revenue enhancement measures that took effect on January 2, 2011.
+- On July 22, 2008, the Commission approved a toll increase in the amount of 25% which became effective on January 4, 2009, with the expectation that it would implement annual increases thereafter. - On August 18, 2009, the Commission approved a toll increase in the amount of 3% which became effective on January 3, 2010. - enhancement measures that took effect on January 2, 2011.
 For E-ZPass users, tolls increased by 3%.
 For cash customers, tolls increased by 10% (rounded to the nearest \$0.05).
 Annual fees for use of E-ZPass transponders increased from \$3 per transponder to \$6 per transponder.
-Finally, the commercial discount program, which provided for tiered discounts of

-10%, 15% and 20% off published toll rates depending on total monthly fares, was adjusted to provide tiered discounts of 5%, 10% and 15%.
-These revenue enhancements will be used to provide funds for payments under the Funding Agreement and other Act 44 purposes, including funding of the Commission's capital expenditure program and normal operating expenditures.
-At its meeting on July 19, 2011, the Commission approved a toll increase which became effective on January 2, 2012.
+Finally, the commercial discount program, which provided for tiered discounts of 10%, 15% and 20% off published toll rates depending on total monthly fares, was adjusted to provide tiered discounts of 5%, 10% and 15%.
+These revenue enhancements are being used to provide funds for payments under the Funding Agreement and other Act 44 purposes, including funding of the Commission's capital expenditure program and normal operating expenditures. - At its meeting on July 19, 2011, the Commission approved a toll increase which became effective on January 2, 2012.
 E-ZPass users did not see a toll increase, and cash customers saw an increase of 10%.
 In addition, commercial discounts were reduced.
 The 15% volume discount was eliminated and the remaining discounts are a 5% discount for \$5,000-\$10,000 in monthly tolls and a 10% discount for more than \$10,000 in monthly tolls.
-In addition, the Commission also approved toll rate increases that among E-ZPass users and cash customers will average 3% annually for each of the 2013 and 2014 calendar years.
+In addition, the Commission also approved toll rate increases that among E-ZPass users and cash customers will average 3% annually for each of the 2013 and 2014 calendar years. - At its meeting on July 18, 2012, the Commission approved toll increases implementing the overall 3% toll increase for 2013 approved on July 19, 2011.
+Effective on January 6, 2013, tolls for cash customers generally will increase by 10%, except as to the Southern Beltway, and tolls for E-Z Pass users will increase by 2%.
+Cash tolls for all classes on the Southern Beltway (which have never increased since its opening in 2006) will increase by 50%.
+In addition, the Commission approved a reduction, effective January 1, 2013, in the annual fee for the non-commercial use of E-Z Pass transponders from \$6 per transponder to \$3 per transponder, and revised the commercial volume discount schedule to provide for a 5% discount for \$10,000 or more in monthly tolls (eliminating the 10% discount and increasing the minimum toll amount from \$5,000 to \$10,000).